-This program prepares students for employment as paralegals/legal assistants in private law firms, courts and government agencies, corporations, businesses and organizations conducting legal-related work.
-Students learn legal principles, legal research and writing, critical thinking, preparation of legal documents, law office administration and legal ethics.
-Students are encouraged to continue studying for a four-year college degree, and this program includes 18 credits that are currently accepted on the New Mexico statewide transferability matrix.
+This program prepares students for employment as paralegals/legal assistants in private law firms, courts and government agencies, corporations, businesses, and organizations conducting legal-related work.
+Students learn law and legal principles, legal research and writing, case management, interviewing and investigating, preparation of legal documents, law office administration, and legal ethics.

 NOTE: A.A.S. degrees are designed to prepare students for entry-level positions in specific occupations; they are not generally intended to transfer to four-year institutions.